 2 times per day for Facebook

-The numbers vary from one blog to another and are also depend on the type of industry and audience but generally, you must devote at least one to two posts per day to a blog and use rest of the posts to share something interesting and unbranded content.
-When the followers will engage, they will do you a favor by sharing and posting blogs for you.
+The numbers vary from one blog to another and also depend on the type of industry and audience, but generally, you must devote at least one to two posts per day to a blog and use the rest of the posts to share something interesting and unbranded content.
+When the followers engage, they will do you a favor by sharing and posting blogs for you.

 Myth 6: Results will start appearing in a couple of months

-Blogging is not just a fast way to building reputation or increasing the traffic on your website.
+Blogging is not just a fast way to build a reputation or increase traffic on your website.
 For newbies, it can bring Google and other major search engines to index your website.
 However, this process takes at least 4 to 6 months or even longer.
-After that, you are supposed to spend a few months to climb on the top of search results and learn what social media tactics and social media platforms work in favor of your brand.
+After that, you are supposed to spend a few months climbing to climb on the top of search results and learn what social media tactics and social media platforms work in favor of your brand.

-Get prepared to spend a lot of time researching and assessing the competitor’s social media campaigns, blogs and test the variations from your website till the time you have successfully ironed and created a great strategy.
-Think of content marketing and blogging as a marathon rather than sprint.
+Get prepared to spend a lot of time researching and assessing the competitor’s social media campaigns, blogs, and testing the variations on your website till the time you have successfully ironed out and created a great strategy.
+Think of content marketing and blogging as a marathon rather than a sprint.

 Myth 7: Blogs Are Inexpensive

-When you are planning of marketing, it is quite true that blogs cost a lot lesser than traditional modes of advertisements.
+When you are planning marketing, it is quite true that blogs cost a lot less than traditional modes of advertising.
 However, it never indicates that they are cheap.
-Things and factors like website hosting, domain name and other requires money and they are not just the only investment you are required to make.
+Things and factors like website hosting, domain name, and other requires money, and they are not the only investment you are required to make.

-Even a small sized blogs includes a lot of other expenses like stock photographs, subscriptions, social media post boosters, writer’s expenses, and other sort of paid online advertisement.
-The smartest thing in such cases is to start the process with fewer blog post per week so that it gets easier to manage things on your own.
+Even a small-sized blog includes a lot of other expenses like stock photographs, subscriptions, social media post boosters, writers’ expenses, and other sorts of paid online advertisements.
+The smartest thing in such cases is to start the process with fewer blog posts per week so that it gets easier to manage things on your own.

 Myth 8: Blogging Is Unnecessary